kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

 During the provisioning phase, the test performs the following steps:

-    a.
-Sends a call to KEB to provision a Runtime.
-KEB creates an operation and sends a request to the Runtime Provisioner.
+    1. Sends a call to KEB to provision a Kyma runtime.
+KEB creates the operation and sends a request to Runtime Provisioner.
 The test waits until the operation is successful.
-It takes about 30 minutes on GCP and a few hours on Azure.
+It takes about 30 minutes on Google Cloud and a few hours on Azure.
 You can configure the timeout using the environment variable.

     b.
 Creates a ConfigMap with **instanceId** specified.